hitesh97/gbst-timezone-app/README.md

 ## Home page lists the time-zones in a responsive grid layout with each time-zone as a Card component.

+## I have hard coded my API Key for Time-zone api in `fetchTimezones` method on `Homepage.tsx` file for simplicity.

 ## Each card has two actions

 ### 1. Click on the `Show time in a Dialog` opens a modal with the time-zone's current time